s-ludwig/dlibgit/README.md

 This project was originally started by Andrej Mitrovic as a set of bindings to libgit2.
 He since started to implement a D wrapper interface, which was taken up by David Nadlinger.
 Since some time, Sönke Ludwig has continued the maintainership and completed most of the D API, moving the C bindings to a separate package to make the D API independent of libgit2's development.

+## v0.50.1 Changes

+- Added support for indexes, submodules and tags

+- Time values are handled as `SysTime` objects now

+- "Upcasts" from `GitObject` to specialized types, such as `GitCommit` are supported now

+- `GitSignature` now has getter properties for all fields

 ## v0.50.0 Changes

 - The version number has been incremented to be independent of the underlying libgit2 version - dlibgit aims to always support the latest versions of libgit2 under a unified API

 - The D interface is about 70% finished

-- All C bindings have been removed in favor of the separate Deimos packae
+- All C bindings have been removed in favor of the separate Deimos package

 ## v0.19.0 Changes